CNimmo16/php-test-only-changed/README.md

 - `workflow-id` Name of workflow to check for success.
 Defaults to current workflow.
 - `tests-directory` The directory where the tests are located relative to the root.
 Defaults to tests.
 - `ignore-paths` Files to ignore when determining which files to run.
 Defaults to `vendor,node_modules,_ide_helper.php`
+- `list-only` This option allows the flexibility to configure Paratest/bring your own test runner.
+When set to true, the action will not run your tests, but instead write a list of all testsuites to the `files` output, joined by the `separator` (see below).
+- `separator` To be used alongside the `list-only` argument.
+Specifies the separator that should be used between each testsuite name.
+Defaults to a comma.

 ## How it works